danreiter/Soundshape/Pages/UserManual.md

      + You can use the `Write` button to save your current sound as a preset.
      **Make sure your preset is saved with the `.xml` extension when asked.**
      + The built-in presets in the current preset directory will show up in the preset selector.
-To change which directory you are loading rpesets from, got to `Settings -> preset file path`.
+To change which directory you are loading presets from, got to `Settings -> preset file path`.

 ![](presets.png)